 Use of allocated student activity monies must conform to the purposes and practices approved by South Georgia State College.
 Organizations shall carry on business transactions and contractual relations with punctual and timely discharge of valid obligations and prudent use of funds.
-All organization monies will be placed on deposit in the Office of the Vice President of Business Affairs.
+All organization monies will be placed on deposit in the Office of Fiscal Affairs.